askfiy/dwm/README.md

 $ yay -S archlinuxcn/nerd-fonts-agave
 $ yay -S libxft-bgra
 $ yay -S picom
-$ yay -S noto-fonts-emoji
 $ yay -S alacritty-git
 $ yay -S ulauncher
-$ yay -S st
 $ yay -S alsa-utils (Manjaro does not need to be installed)
+$ yay -S nvidia-prime (Manjaro does not need to be installed)
 # Recommended to use flameshot screenshot (default)
 $ yay -S flameshot
 # Can choose this kind of screenshot (not perfect)